2021 Ukrainian coup attempt allegations

 In November 2021, top Ukrainian government officials outlined allegations of a plot to overthrow the democratically elected government of Ukraine which was to take place in early December of that year.
 The coup plot was allegedly orchestrated by Russia.
 The Russian government denied any involvement.
-Some months later, Russia launced an invasion of Ukraine, with the toppling of the Ukrainian government being one of its objectives.
+Some months later, Russia launched an invasion of Ukraine, with the toppling of the Ukrainian government being one of its objectives.

 Background

 The Russia-backed Ukrainian president Viktor Yanukovych was ousted in 2014 during the Euromaidan.
 In 2019, Volodymyr Zelenskyy was elected with a landslide victory, but his popularity had collapsed after more than 2 years in power.
 Coming to office promising to resolve the war with separatists in Donbas and attempting to patch up relations with neighbouring Russia, Zelenskyy later began to take a harder line with pro-Russian political factions in Ukraine.

 Beginning in April 2021, Russia began amassing troops and equipment near the Ukrainian border, stoking fears of a Russian invasion.
-After an ebb in the build-up, the build-up resumed in late September 2021.
+After an ebb in the build-up, it resumed in late September 2021.
 The renewed build-up would eventually come to number up to 190,000 troops (according to U.S. figures), the largest Russian mobilisation since the end of World War II; the buildup eventually culminated in the 2022 Russian invasion of Ukraine.

 Coup plot allegations

 On November 26, 2021, Ukrainian president Volodymyr Zelenskyy held a press conference during which he outlined allegations of a plot to topple the Ukrainian government that was scheduled to take place on December 1–2.
-Zelenskyy said Ukrainian intelligence had obtained audio recordings of the coup plotters (who were "individuals from Russia") discussing recruiting Rinat Akhmetov, Ukraine's wealthiest oligarch, to participate the coup.
+Zelenskyy said Ukrainian intelligence had obtained audio recordings of the coup plotters (who were "individuals from Russia") discussing recruiting Rinat Akhmetov, Ukraine's wealthiest oligarch, to participate in the coup.
 The plot allegedly involved Russian and Ukrainian plotters.
 Zelenskyy did not give a full accounting of the alleged coup plot.
-Zelenskyy did not say whether he believed Russia to be behind the coup plot, saying "I'm sorry, I can't talk about it".
+Zelenskyy did not say whether he believed Russia to be behind the coup plot, saying "I'm sorry, I can't talk about it."

 The Ukrainian prime minister Denys Shmyhal accused Russia of orchestrating the coup plot some days later, saying Russia was "absolutely" behind the plot, and also stating that - according to Ukrainian intelligence - "outside powers" were fomenting a popular uprising and coup by attempting to influence Ukrainian opposition, including by attempting to spark protests in Kyiv.

-An advisor close to Zelenskyy said that during the precedeing weeks, Ukraine had received intelligence from the U.S. that indicated that there would be an "internal destabilisation effort" in which Ukrainian oligarchs would possibly be involved.
+An advisor close to Zelenskyy said that during the preceding weeks, Ukraine had received intelligence from the U.S. that indicated that there would be an "internal destabilisation effort" in which Ukrainian oligarchs would possibly be involved.